mckinsey/vizro/vizro-core/docs/pages/get-started/faqs.md

     | **Python first** <ul><li>Leveraging Pydantic and Plotly/Dash give a Python first approach (whilst making use of a mostly tech agnostic configuration system).</li><li>(Since Plotly/Dash leverage React components, and allow them to be used as components, then JavaScript can also be used in a form that is effectively wrapped in Python).</li></ul> | <ul><li>This empowers a wider group of practitioners that are already close to data analytics, since they are more likely to have existing skills in Python than JavaScript.</li><li>This offers the advantage of leveraging existing Python work spaces such as notebooks and IDEs.</li><li>Facilitates multi-developer collaboration via tools such as Git.</li></ul>                                                                                                                                                                                                                                                                                                                                           | Python packages are already Python focused. <br/><br/> Vizro is no different in this respect.
 By leveraging Plotly/Dash, Vizro is also able to benefit from the power and flexibility offered by JavaScript via React, whilst still presenting a format that is Python first to the user (by making use of the ability offered by Dash to effectively wrap those components into Python).                                                                                                                                                                                                                                                                                                                                              | Many BI tools do not offer direct or full integration with Python. <br/><br/> Vizro supports a Python first approach which leverages the power and flexibility of Python, and the open source community supporting that wide ranging functionality.                                                                                                                                                                                                                                                                                                                                                                                                              |
     | **Open source** <ul><li>The use of an open source license, and the reliance on open source packages.</li><li>The provision of ongoing development and maintenance.</li></ul>                                                                                                                                                                                  | <ul><li>There is no license fee required to utilize Vizro.</li><li>Ongoing development and maintenance increases the long term usability of the Vizro package, and viability of implementations.</li></ul>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          | Many Python packages also use an open source license, and offer ongoing development and maintenance. <br/><br/> Vizro is no different in this respect.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               | Many BI tools follow a license fee model and/or charge for ongoing development and maintenance. <br/><br/> Vizro requires no license fee, and offers ongoing development and support, which helps to remove some barriers to usage.                                                                                                                                                                                                                                                                                                                                                                                                                              |

-## Cases where alternatives to Vizro are potentially more suitable
+## When would an alternative to Vizro be potentially more suitable?

 There are a number of cases where alternatives to Vizro may be more suitable, including: